Browns’ playoff chances take hit with 23-16 loss to Jets

 New York got the ball right back when Frankie Luvu sacked Mayfield and popped the ball away — and right into the hands of Folorunso Fatukasi.

-It didn’t take long for the Jets to take advantage.
-Darnold found Herndon wide open in the back of the end zone.
-Ficken’s extra point was blocked by ex-Jets lineman Sheldon Richardson, but New York was out to a stunning 13-3 lead early in the second quarter.
+The Jets took advantage when Darnold found Herndon wide open in the back of the end zone.
+Ficken’s extra point was blocked by ex-Jets defensive lineman Sheldon Richardson, but New York was out to a stunning 13-3 lead early in the second quarter.

-New York had a chance to extend the lead, but Ficken’s 50-yard field goal try was blocked — again by Richardson.
-That drive was extended by a roughing the kicker call on Jovante Moffatt, who ran into punter Braden Mann.
+After the Jets made it 20-3 on Crowder’s 30-yard touchdown catch, New York had a chance to extend the lead, but Ficken’s 50-yard field goal try was blocked — again by Richardson.

-Mayfield then marched the Browns downfield, and Nick Chubb’s 1-yard run made it 20-10 with 2:56 left in the third quarter.
+Mayfield then marched the Browns downfield, and Nick Chubb’s 1-yard run made it 20-10.

 Cleveland made it back-to-back touchdown drives with Hunt running it in from 4 yards out.
 But Parkey hit the left upright, and the Browns trailed 20-16 with 12:38 remaining.